publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schII/ptE/m__us_usc_t25_s458aaa–6.md

     (h) __Decisionmaker__

-    A decision that constitutes final agency action and relates to an appeal within the Department of Health and Human Services conducted under subsection (c) of this section shall be made either—
+    A decision that constitutes final agency action and relates to an appeal within the Department of Health and Human Services conducted under subsection (c) shall be made either—

         (1) by an official of the Department who holds a position at a higher organizational level within the Department than the level of the departmental agency in which the decision that is the subject of the appeal was made; or